Aksmano/health-check-ui/README.md

 Steps to run the project

 1. Configure keycloak auth server for this project ([link](https://github.com/kudybson/health-check-infrastructure/tree/master/keycloak))
-2. After keycloak is running ensure you've downloaded the [Node.js](https://nodejs.org/en) and you have [npm](https://www.npmjs.com/) (you can try it by launching Node.js terminal and pasting npm --version)
+2. After keycloak is running ensure you've downloaded the [Node.js](https://nodejs.org/en) and you have [npm](https://www.npmjs.com/) (you can try it by launching Node.js terminal and pasting `npm --version` into it)
 3. Go to the main directory of health-check-ui project
 4. Run `npm i`
 5. Run `npm run start`